 The Delicious Results

-The verdict is in.
-This recipe is not only easy to execute, but the result is a showstopper!
 The crust bakes nicely, the edges didn’t over-brown and the integrity of the pie shell makes it easy to pull the pie right out of the tin.
 The filling is subtle, featuring a true sweet potato flavor, not overpowered with spices or fillers.
 The real secret is the butter and brown sugar initial bake.
 The brown sugar on the inside of the shell not only protects the crust from becoming soggy but also adds a tasty element to every bite.